 Notes

-• To Store: Boiled potatoes can be kept in an airtight container in the refrigerator for up to 3 days.
+• Refrigerator.
+Allow boiled potatoes to come to room temperature before storing in an airtight container in the refrigerator for up to 3 days.

-• To Freeze: Seal cooked potatoes in a freezer-safe airtight container and freeze for up to 3 months.
+• Freezer.
+Seal cooked and cooled potatoes in a freezer-safe airtight container and freeze for up to 3 months.

 Nutrition